Manufacturing15 min read

 5. Skipping the Risk Assessment

 Even though cobots are designed to be safe, ISO/TS 15066 requires a risk assessment for every deployment.
-The cobot's built-in safety features are the baseline — you need to evaluate the specific combination of cobot + end effector + workpiece + environment.
 A sharp end effector or heavy workpiece can create hazards that the cobot's force limiting alone does not address.

 The Future of Cobots in Manufacturing